 Our model addresses all three of these shortcomings.
 (1) We use sKEA to automatically compute visual representations.
 (2) We use only general processes to solve the Raven's problems; our system does not possess any prior knowledge about particular patterns or rules.
-(3) We are modeling performance by less advanced individuals; specifically, we want to see if task-general processes suffice for modeling performance on sections B and C, two relatively easy sections in the SPM.
+(3) We are modeling performance by less advanced individuals; specifically, we want to see if domain-general processes and task-general spatial representations suffice for modeling performance on sections B and C, two relatively easy sections in the SPM.

 We start by briefly reviewing SME and sKEA.
 The spatial representations automatically constructed by sKEA are discussed next, including some specifically motivated by the RPM task.
 We then describe how SME is used in a two-stage mapping process to solve these problems.
-Finally, we describe the model's performance and related work.
+Finally, we describe the model's performance and summarize some related work.